 Opportunities for off-campus study

 A number of Dickinson College study abroad programs offer courses in film and media studies.
-Students who are thinking about taking courses for credit in these areas while abroad should contact the Film Studies Coordinator for advice and guidance.
+Students who are thinking about taking courses for credit in these areas while abroad should contact the Film and Media Studies Chair for advice and guidance.

 101 Introduction to Film Studies